Nanjing Trams

-Nanjing tram is the tram system of Nanjing city in the province Jiangsu of the China.
+Nanjing Trams is the tram system of Nanjing, Jiangsu Province, China.
 There are two lines which are not connected to each other.

-The Nanjing tram is a wireless system, powered by lightweight Li-ion batteries.
+The Nanjing trams is a wireless system, powered by lightweight Li-ion batteries.
 Batteries are charged via a pantograph at stations and terminals, and dynamically during acceleration.
 Charging time is 46 seconds at stations, and 10 minutes at terminals.
 90% of the line is catenary-free.

 Lines

-Hexi trams opened on 13 August 2014.
-Qilin trams began test runs on 10 October 2016.
+Hexi tram opened on 13 August 2014.
+Qilin tram began test runs on 10 October 2016.

-Hexi trams
+Hexi tram

 The starting point of the Hexi tram line is located at the Nanjing Metro Line 2 Olympic Stadium East station.
 The other terminus is located in Hexi, 7.76 km away.
 Transfer is available to Nanjing Metro Line 2 and Line 10 at Yuantong.
+All stations of Hexi tram are located in Jianye District.

-Qilin trams
+Qilin tram

 Qilin Tram, with a total length of 9.4 km, runs between Maqun station on Line 2, Nanjing Metro and Shiyanglu station.
 There are 13 stations; one of them is elevated, while the rest are surface-level.